 Skimmia is a medium-sized evergreen shrub which is fully hardy through the winter.
 It bears emerald green foliage and dark pink clusters of flowers.
 Skimmia is low-maintenance to grow and tolerant of most soils.
 It also thrives in partial shade, making it a perfect plant for winter colour on dark November days.

-Female plants will also produce red berries.
-And skimmia keeps on giving well into spring with highly scented red blossom flowers.
+Female plants will also produce red berries well into spring, with highly scented red blossom flowers.